TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

    treats the two object types very different in the background.
 The administration of value-objects is more efficient than those of entities.
-The additional expenses for the administration and monitoring of the uniqueness omitted here, for example, completely.
+The additional expenses for the administration and monitoring of the uniqueness omitted here, for example, completely.<remark>TODO: This sentence might be incomplete.
+At least I don't get it.</remark>

 **Associations**